patrickhilker/tedee_hass_integration/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

-This component gives very basic access to your tedee smart lock.
-Right now it supports to lock and unlock your tedee.
+This component gives basic access to your tedee smart lock.
+Right now it supports to lock and unlock your tedee and pull the spring.
+Also it gets some additional data as attributes (battery level, charging, connected, infos about pullspring).

 To use the integration you need the [tedee bridge](https://tedee.com/product-info/bridge/) connected to your lock.